DeadMG/dx12/Renderer.Direct3D12/Notes.md

 Next Event Estimation (NEE) refers to sampling lights directly.
 This is effectively assuming that direct lighting matters most.
 BRDF sampling refers to sampling directions where the material reflects most light. e.g. for a Lambertian material, cosine weighting.

-When using Multiple Importance Sampling, the desired result for the MC section is
+When using Multiple Importance Sampling with the single balance heuristic, the desired result for the MC section is
 $$
 \sum_{D\,\in\,distributions}
    \frac{1}{|S(D)|}